ApiLogicServer/Docs/docs/Install-Express.md

 ## Next Steps - Tutorial

-You're all set - the Tutorial is created, installed and ready to run.
-Proceed to [Explore the Tutorial](Tutorial.md).
+You're all set - the Sample is created, installed and ready to run.
+Open the readme for a walk-through.